 With their unique characters, training a Mini Dachshund requires a lot of patience, consistency, and love.
 To help you with your training, we have tips catered specifically to training mini doxies!
 Continue reading to find out.

 Settling in a new home

-Just like any other pets, new pups need some help settling into a new home.
-Help your mini doxie feel calm and comfortable by doing the following:
+New mini doxie pups need some help settling into a new home.
+Help your pup feel calm and comfortable by carrying out the following:

 - Keep old routines.

 - Keep a ticking clock to imitate their mother’s heartbeat.

 - Provide them with toys and treats when you leave them at home.